ProbablyFlamgo/Flam.Web/README.md

 ---
 Note
 ---
-* The reason why you have to go to the external link and install the .exe is because of the maximum file size of github
-* These are incomplete versions of the browser and will most likely be buggy
-* If you find a bug please report it
+* If you find any way to make my code any more effecient please contribute to the browser

 Credits: Flamgo